Welcome to St. Mary’s Cathedral of the Immaculate Conception

 Homilies by Msgr.
 Patrick Brennan, Pastor at St. Mary’s Cathedral of the Immaculate Conception are now available for download.
 Please navigate to the page by clicking the button on the left.

-Sunday School of Religion: Classes for 2013-2014 have started on September 22, 2013.
+Sunday School of Religion: Classes for 2014-2015 will start on September 21, 2014.
 Classes are from 10:05 to 10:55am over at the Cathedral School.
-We have classes for K thru 4th Grade.
+We have classes for K through 2nd Grade.
 (More grade levels might be available, too.)
 To register, please pick up a Registration Form, which is available at the church entrance or at the parish office.
 Go to the Education page for more details.

 Fr.
 Chun’s Art of Cinema Series: An opportunity for spiritual, intellectual, social, and emotional enrichment!
 God Speaks to Us through the Art of Cinema: Grasping His Lessons.
 Every true artist is somehow inspired (breathed upon) by the Holy Spirit, the Creative Breath of God.
 Cinema as a fine art can expand the mind and heart.
 When the mind and heart expand, the soul expands.